Pacific-salmon-assess/COSEWIC-prioritize/prioritize.md

 sp_data_filtered <- filter(sp_data, !(du_cu %in% deficient_historical))
 ```

-*we could add to this by making it specific to gen_length* (e.g. 3
-missing data points from a short lived pop may have more of an impact on
-our inference than 3 NAs in longer lived pops…) ## Population decline
+## Population decline

-### Basic linear models Now we’ll run basic linear models on ln(spawner
+### Basic linear models

+Now we’ll run basic linear models on ln(spawner abundances) for the
-abundances) for the whole time series and for the last 3 generations.
-We
+whole time series and for the last 3 generations.
+We need to add some if
-need to add some if statements in this loop to account for which du_cus
+statements in this loop to account for which du_cus made it through the
-made it through the data filters above.
+data filters above.
-**I’m open to clever suggestions to avoid these if else statements!**

 ``` r
 summary_table <- NULL